Skip to main content

 Binary quantization

 Binary quantization (BQ) is a quantization technique that converts each vector embedding to a binary representation.
 The binary representation is much smaller than the original vector embedding.
-Usually each vector dimension requires 4 bytes, but the binary representation only requires 1 bit, representing a 32x reduction in storage requirements.
+Usually each vector dimension requires 32 bits, but the binary representation only requires 1 bit, representing a 32x reduction in storage requirements.
 This works to speed up vector search by reducing the amount of data that needs to be read from disk, and simplifying the distance calculation.

 The tradeoff is that BQ is lossy.
 The binary representation by nature omits a significant amount of information, and as a result the distance calculation is not as accurate as the original vector embedding.